PVPenumaka/PVPenumaka.github.io/Netflix_Streamline_Analytics/README.md

 **Prompt 3:**
 Use overall filters for categories of Types like year added, release year,rating,type of film,country, category, director, Title search
-Expand charts a little broader or wider based on the roll over of title of states, make it visible but don't make it clumsy.
-Hide few state names if needed, but on hovering everything should be visible like tool tips etc

 **End***